This is a draw die and core seating punch set for making handgun caliber cases into reasonably good (but not benchrest quality) bullet jackets.

 The ID of the resulting jacket is different from commercial jackets.

-The correct core seating punch diameter is .284.
+For 9mm to .308 the correct core seating punch diameter is .284.
 You may at first believe the

 jackets are "too big" as they are very close to .3077

 diameter depending on the specific jacket and heat